Tom Fitton: Views

-Zimmerman trial

-In July 2013, Fitton falsely claimed that the Obama administration's Department of Justice had sent representatives to Sanford, Florida, following Trayvon Martin's death "to help organize and manage rallies and protests against George Zimmerman."

 Climate change

 Fitton rejects the scientific consensus on climate change (global warming).
 He said, "There has been scandal after scandal involving climate data and we are skeptical of government agencies that won't tell people what they are up to....
 I’m sure scientists are concerned that funding for dubious research will be cut, but the truth will win out in the end."
 Judicial Watch, which has claimed that climate science is "fraud science," has filed lawsuits seeking to force the National Oceanic and Atmospheric Administration (NOAA) to release the correspondence of climate scientists who published a 2015 study in the journal Science.
 The study had debunked one of the common claims made by climate change deniers: that there had been global warming "hiatus" from 1998 to 2012.
 The Climate Science Legal Defense Fund (CSLDF), American Meteorological Society, and Union of Concerned Scientists condemned Judicial Watch by saying that the disclosure of private communications between scientists "would harm (or halt altogether) government scientists' ability to collaborate with colleagues, damage the government's ability to recruit or retain top scientists, and deter critically important research into politically charged fields like climate change."
 The Judicial Watch lawsuit was inspired by US Representative Lamar Smith, who accused the authors of the study of "alter[ing] data" to "get the politically correct results they want."